 As much as no one wants it to happen, products may need to be reclaimed by a manufacturer for any number of reasons.
 While Eagle Product Inspection’s advanced x-ray technologies are instrumental in reducing risk, and improving product integrity during the manufacturing process, the systems are also valuable during the reclaiming process.
-Companies can quickly access data to determine if other products were impacted and should be reclaimed or recalled.
+Companies can quickly access data to determine when they need to be reclaiming contaminated products.

 You’ve been alerted to a safety issue: Products under your brand must be reclaimed.
 Although your manufacturing line is designed to prevent problems with quality, integrity, and safety, what matters now are the steps you take to determine what, if anything, went wrong in the production or packaging stage and what other products may be similarly affected.